ari1337an/tensorify/MONOREPO_SETUP.md

 1. Check that the package uses `@repo/eslint-config`
 2. Verify the correct config is imported (nextjs/library/api)
-3. Run `npm run lint` to see specific errors
+3. Run `pnpm run lint` to see specific errors

 ### If dependency resolution fails: